oloBion/Retip/README.md

 Now it's time to compute chemical descriptors with CDK a JAVA based open source project aimed at cheminformatics.
 Several core people around the Steinbeck group developed the code.
 According to Ohloh the development took 136 Person , several years and translated into several million dollars in development cost.
-For you will be simple as type “getCD” .
+For you will be simple as type “getCD”.
 Depending on your library length and your PC it will take few minutes to several hours.
 There is a counter to visualize the progress.
 It’s possible that the return table have less compounds respect the one you have start with.
 This is because some of yours smile code is not well formatted or for some compounds CDK is not able to calculate chemical descriptors.
 It’s a pity but in real life happens that you have to leave behind even your favorite compound.
-If happens with most of compounds check SMILES.
-They must not have *c* minuscule.
-Don’t ask why, is a DDT (don’t do that).
+If happens with most of compounds check SMILES, or better use Pubchem interchange service to get good working SMILES for your library.
+Remember: clean your SMILES from salts and metal containing compounds before starting Retip to avoid cavities.

 ```{r, collapse = TRUE, comment = "#>",eval = FALSE}